klautless/officer-balls-on-together-mods/MoveTweaks/README.md

 MoveTweaks
+- Adds sprint and sneak keys (shift+control)
+- Player can freely rotate + look at target with middle mouse button
-Adds sprint and sneak keys (shift+control), makes bubblegum infinite in duration, bubblegum is no longer consumed when used.
+- Makes bubblegum infinite in duration
+- Bubblegum is no longer consumed when used.

 Manual Installation:
 1. Install BepInEx as directed on GitHub.